 Do Driver Penalty Points Affect My ICBC Premiums?

 Driver penalty points will affect your ICBC premiums if you collect too many of them over a year.
 The greater the number of points accrued, the higher your premiums will rise.
-That is why it is vital to challenge any driving infractions so that your premiums will not skyrocket by obtaining legal counsel.

 Every traffic offence does not yield the same number of points.
 Minor traffic violations will generally cost you between two and three points per incident.
 Parking tickets do not involve points.